 Founder and Principal

-She received her Master of Architecture (2000) at University of Pennsylvania and a BA at University of Michigan in African Studies (colonialism and neo-colonialism) and French (1993).
-Her education has continued with on-going training in Passive House since 2010 including a certification training in Dublin, Ireland as a Passive House tradesman specializing in building envelope.
+She received her Master of Architecture (2000) at the University of Pennsylvania and a BA at the University of Michigan in African Studies (colonialism and neocolonialism in Francophone Africa) and French (1993).
+Her education has continued with on-going training in Passive House since 2010 including a certification training in Dublin, Ireland as a Passive House tradesman specializing in the building envelope.